kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ## Extract Entire Coordinate Pairs
-Given, that the coordinates have format *DMS* in the input files, regular expressions are used to extract the entire coordinate pair for each station.
+Given that the coordinates have format *DMS* in the input files, regular expressions are used to extract the entire coordinate pair for each station.
-After looking at the value range for the *minute* component across all rows, there can only be one value for the minute component, that is *53*.
+After looking at the value range for the *minute* component across all rows, there can only be one value for the minute component that is *53*.
 The pattern matches and captures everything until the last capital *O*, which there is only one, which marks the end of one complete coordinate pair.